RACECOURSE GUIDANCE DOCUMENTS GENERAL TERMS AND CONDITIONS OF ENTRY TO THE RACECOURSE (ENTRY CONTRACT) (EXCLUDING AINTREE & CHELTENHAM RACECOURSE)

 9.3 Anyone with special dietary requirements is advised to contact the Racecourse beforehand to arrange a special dispensation on the ruling.

 9.4 All bottles/cartoons including soft drinks, where allowed must be sealed on entry to the premises.
 Unsealed bottles will be refused entry or swapped for a sealed bottle of water.

 9.5 A reasonable amount of food for young children under 5 years of age and babies is permitted into any enclosure.

-9.6 We encourage the use of picnic rugs but we do not allow Attendees to bring tables, chairs, gazebos or other items of furniture onto the Racecourse unless this is specifically permitted by the Operator as set out in Annex A.
+9.6 We encourage the use of picnic rugs but we do not allow Attendees to bring tables, chairs, gazebos, or other items of furniture onto the Racecourse unless this is specifically permitted by the Operator as set out in Annex A.